NuclearTalent/Bayes2019/installation/index.md

     make
     sudo make install

 if you have `cmake` and fortran compilers on your system.
+In case the import of the module still fails (with an error message about not finding the multinest library file) you can try setting the library path.
+With the bash shell you can do

+    export LD_LIBRARY_PATH="/path/to/lib:$LD_LIBRARY_PATH"

+where `/path/to/lib` is the path to the `lib` directory of your Multinest build that should contain the library file.
+You might consider putting this command in your `.bashrc` file so that it is done automatically.

 You can also read the full set of instructions at the PyMultinest [installation guide](http://johannesbuchner.github.io/PyMultiNest/install.html).